-"Full time" for purposes of the CMHC course sequence, is defined as six hours per semester.
+"Full time" for purposes of the counseling course sequence is defined as six hours per semester.
 The faculty is committed to including issues of diversity and multiculturalism (including ethnic, cultural, class, gender, and disability) and ethics throughout the curriculum.
 The program will address these issues specifically in the multicultural course, but these issues are intentionally integrated into all other courses.
-The course progression and clinical training were designed to reflect the 2009 Standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) (the CMHC program is working toward CACREP Accreditation).
+The course progression and clinical training were designed to reflect the 2009 Standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) (the counseling programs are working toward CACREP Accreditation and are NOT currently CACREP Accredited).
 It is recognized that in some cases, a student may face an unplanned emergency of some type and may have to drop out of portions of the course progression.
-At the discretion of the Program Coordinator and Program Director, appropriate adjustments may be made to receive a grade of Incomplete and/or allow the student to take a leave of absence from the program, or take a reduced load of courses.
+At the discretion of the Program Chair, appropriate adjustments may be made to receive a grade of Incomplete and/or allow the student to take a leave of absence from the program, or take a reduced load of courses.
 Normally the student should make every effort to return to a full-time status within a year.